Code-Institute-Submissions/Betsie-Gold/README.md

 # Official Website for Betsie Gold

-This website has been designed for the female artist Betsie Gold.
+This website has been designed for the female pop artist Betsie Gold.
 It was created with the idea to funnel traffic through to socials and give fans a great visual experience to browse in until they do!
 It is a simple design with only a few pages and scrolling links with an emphasis on the artist's chosen colour scheme.
 Access to content is simple and the website can be updated easily with new releases and content.
 My motivation behind designing this website is because I play in the live band for Betsie Gold and have been helping her as an artist with visuals, production and general business dealings.
 Having a professional website to send industry contacts to would be a huge asset.